-1. General.
-All corporate powers will be exercised by or under the authority of the Board of Directors, and the business and affairs of the Corporation will be managed under the Board's direction.
+General.
+All corporate powers will be exercised by or under the authority of the Board of Directors, and the business and affairs of CSCF will be managed under the Board's direction.

-- 2. Functions.
-The Directors' general functions will be to: - a. establish policies and guidelines for the operation of the Corporation; - b. exercise and fulfill the specific powers and responsibilities of the Board, as specified in the Articles and these Bylaws and as required under applicable law; and - c. discharge their duties in good faith, with the care an ordinary prudent person in a like position would exercise under similar circumstances, and each Director will act in a manner he or she reasonably believes to be in the best interests of the Corporation.
+- Functions.
+The Directors' general functions will be to: - a. establish policies and guidelines for the operation of CSCF; - exercise and fulfill the specific powers and responsibilities of the Board, as specified in the Articles and these Bylaws and as required under applicable law; - c. discharge their duties in good faith, with the care an ordinary prudent person in a like position would exercise under similar circumstances, and each Director will act in a manner he or she reasonably believes to be in the best interests of CSCF; - carry out the functions provided in the Workforce Innovation and Opportunity Act ("WIOA") sec.
+107(d), and - actively participate in convening the workforce development system's stakeholders, broker relationships with a diverse range of employers, and leverage support for workforce development activities.

-3. Powers and Responsibilities of Directors.
+Powers and Responsibilities of Directors.
 Without limiting the generality of the functions in section 2 of this Article, the Directors' specific powers and responsibilities will be to:

-- a. adopt, amend, repeal or alter the Articles and these Bylaws; - b. elect and remove officers of the Corporation; - c. ensure accountable management of real and personal property and the general business of the Corporation, including authorization and approval of material contracts and agreements on behalf of the
+- a. adopt, amend, repeal or alter the Articles and these Bylaws; - b. elect and remove officers of CSCF;